isomerpages/moe-aes/_student-development/Guidance and Counselling Unit/Guidance and Counselling Unit.md

 ### The Guidance Unit

-The Guidance Unit consists of School Counsellors, Allied Educator (AED) Learning and Behavioural Support (LBS) and Student Welfare Officer (SWO).
+The Guidance Unit consists of School Counsellors, Special Education Needs Officer (SEN Officer), Student Welfare Officer (SWO) and Education &amp; Career Guidance (ECG) Counsellor.

 School Counsellors help students to manage difficult thoughts, feelings, and behaviors through individual counselling sessions or group work.

+Special Education Needs Officer (SEN Officer) supports students with mild special educational needs by providing direct intervention through individual / small group intervention support.

 Student Welfare Officer provides social support to the students at-risk under her charge, working with their families and other community partners to address barriers to learning and strengthening the safety net for these students.

-Allied Educator (Learning and Behavioural Support) supports students with mild special educational needs by providing direct intervention through individual/small group intervention support.
+Education &amp; Career Guidance (ECG) Counsellor provides education and career guidance through group or individual sessions with students.
+The session aims to help students explore their strengths and interests, in relation to their aspirations and guiding them in making informed decisions for their education and career pathways.

-You can schedule an appointment by approaching your form teacher or staff in general office for a referral.
+Students can schedule an appointment by approaching your form teacher or staff in general office for a referral.

 ![](/images/desmond_suxin.png)
 ![](/images/irene_wendy.png)